 Third application: deserialization to an Option

-Third application deserializes columns to Option[Int] and uses scala code to replace None value by default value:
+and uses scala code to replace None

 import spark.implicits._